PRESIDENT METHODY COLLEGIANS

 She organised her 'Class of '91' 25 year reunion along with 2 classmates and is likely going to be doing the 35th reunion (we missed our 30th as it was a Covid year!).

 Her daughter Megan followed her in footsteps, attending both Fullerton and Methody.
-She has since graduated with an undergraduate degree in Psychology and is currently studying for a PGDE in Primary Education at Dundee University.
+She has since graduated with an undergraduate degree in Psychology and a postgraduate PGDE in Primary Education from Dundee University.
+In August 2025, she will be starting her probationary primary teaching year in Glasgow.

 All her working life has been spent in the voluntary/charity sector, much of it in business education work and she is passionate about developing young people and preparing them for the world of work.
 In September 2024, after over 17 years of working for Business in the Community as the Work Inspiration Programme Manager, she left the organisation and is very proud of supporting 60,000 school students to have an experience of work during that time.

-Joanne, is membership secretary and also supports the social media for the Council.
+Joanne, is membership secretary, supports the social media and communications and is involved in event management and database management for the Association.
 She can be contacted on [email protected] or on [email protected]

 COUNCIL MEMBER